Dark

 To conclude, abolition of the NCG, which represented a political settlement, led to two failed election of 2014 and 2018.
 Attempts to hold future Parliament elections under the same system are likely to lead to once more widespread violence, putting the future of Bangladesh in an uncharted course.
 Thus, all our efforts must focus on forging another political settlement to ensure the neutrality of the Election Commission, bureaucracy, and law enforcement agencies, which are essential prerequisites for credible elections.

-ABOUT AUTHOR: Dr Badiul Alam Majumdar is a Bangladeshi economist, development worker, political analyst, local government and election expert.
+Dr Badiul Alam Majumdar is a Bangladeshi economist, development worker, political analyst, local government and election expert.
 He is the vice president and country director of the US-based International Charity Organization, The Hunger Project.
 He is the founder-secretary of a civil society organization of Bangladesh-Citizens for Good Governance (SHUJAN).